undecaf/typo3-in-a-box/README.md

 #### Preventing Composer from overwriting your changes

-If you are continuing development of an extension which is already available from a repository, then running `t3 composer update` may overwrite your changes with the (older) version of that extension from the repository.
+If you are working on a TYPO3 extension which is already available from a repository, then running `t3 composer update` may overwrite your changes with the (older) version of that extension from the repository.

 In order to prevent this, set the
 [container environment variable](#container-environment-variables)
-`COMPOSER_EXCLUDE` to a colon-separated list of _subdirectories_ of `/var/www/localhost` which are to be excluded from changes made by Composer, e.g.
+`COMPOSER_EXCLUDE` to a colon-separated list of _subdirectories_ of the TYPO3 root directory `/var/www/localhost` which are to be excluded from changes made by Composer, e.g.

 ```bash